gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/⭐⚡My_OOPS Cheat Sheet.md

 `virtual` keyword make sure that when the **virtual** function is called by using the base class pointer the `overriden` function of the derived class will run ⭐

-`override` keyword ensures that the compiler checks whether a method in a derived class is **actually overriding** a virtual method even If you accidentally change the method signature in the derived class. `override` Ensure correct matching, Catch typos, Avoid silent bugs.
+==`override` keyword ensures that the compiler checks whether a method in a derived class is **actually overriding** a virtual method== even If you accidentally change the method signature in the derived class. `override` Ensure correct matching, Catch typos, Avoid silent bugs.

 **virtual functions can be overridden without the `override` keyword**, but using `override` is **strongly recommended**.